List of implemented RawIO modules#

 filename: str, default: ‘’

-name of the ‘rhd’ or ‘rhs’ data file
+name of the ‘rhd’ or ‘rhs’ data/header file

 Notes#

-• Intan reader can handle two file formats ‘rhd’ and ‘rhs’.
+• The Intan reader can handle two file formats ‘rhd’ and ‘rhs’.
 It will automatically

 • Intan files contain amplifier channels labeled ‘A’, ‘B’ ‘C’ or ‘D’

-• Due to the structure of the digital input and output channels these can be accessed
+• For the “header-attached” and “one-file-per-signal” formats, the structure of the digital input and output channels is

 Examples#